JustinGOSSES/predictatops/README.md

 Mandetory ones will have (m).
 Option ones denoted by a (o).

 - (m) [main] Main.py function.
 Used for some utilities leveraged across multiple steps.
+- (o) [fetch_demo_data.py] The full example dataset is quite large, so it is kept in a separate folder that won't be added to PyPy (eventually this will be there maybe).
+Instead, we fetch it once via this script, which leverages Pooch.
 - (m) [configurationplusfiles] Sets input path, configuration, and output path variables used by the Predictatops
 - (o) [checkdata] Counts combinations of available tops and curves to help users figure out what wells can be used.
 - (m) [load] Loads LAS files based on a well list constructed in the checkdata step.